GSA/digitalgov.gov/content/news/2016/12/2016-12-02-the-future-of-technology-at-gsa.md

 slug: the-future-of-technology-at-gsa
 date: 2016-12-02 12:00:54 -0400
 title: The Future of Technology at GSA
-summary: 'Our work can transform government The potential to transform government and impact the lives of Americans is tremendous.
-Our country needs the government to work well, and technology is the key to that.
-TECHNOLOGY IS NOT PARTISAN &ldquo;If it’s important, it’s important for all administrations,&rdquo; said GSA Technology Transformation'
+summary: 'The potential to transform government and impact the lives of Americans is tremendous.
+Our country needs the government to work well, and technology is the key to that.'
 authors:
   - gsa-blog-team
 topics: